 Afrovibes: Mohamed Lamqayssi - Dihya

 The performance 'Dihya' by Mohamed Lamqayssi (Morocco) reveals the desire to belong.
-The work, based on aesthetic and artistic inspirations from the Amazigh culture and digital artistic disciplines, pulls the concept of tradition and honor into the here and now.
+The work, based on aesthetic and artistic inspirations from the Amazigh culture and digital artistic disciplines, pulls the concept of tradition and honour into the here and now.
 Choreographer Mohamed Lamqayssi tells the story of the Amazigh queen Dihya in Frascati.

 Afrovibes: Mohamed Lamqayssi - Dihya